+This appendix reviews basic definitions and facts about the differential rings and their differential Galois theory.
+The material is used in Section \ref{sec:diff-finite} of the text.

-A differential field is a field $A$ with aderivation $\delta:A \to A, \ \delta(ab)=b\delta(a) + a \delta(b)$.
+A differential field is a field $A$ with a derivation $\delta:A \to A, \ \delta(ab)=b\delta(a) + a \delta(b)$.
 Let $A$ be a differential field and $B$ a differential subfield.
-The differential Galois group $G$ of $A/B$ is the group of all differential automorphisms of $A$ living $B$ fixed.
-Then the same formalism like the Galois groups of usual fields appear here also.
-For any intermediate differential subfield $C$, denote the subgroup of $G$ living $C$ elementwise fixed by $C'$; and similar for any subgroup $H$ of $G$ denote by $H'$ the elements in $A$ fixed by that.
-Call a field or group closed if it is equal to its double prime.
-Now with these notations making PRIMED defines the Galois correspondence between closed subgroups and closed differential subfields [see \cite{K} for notations].
+The differential Galois group, $G$ of $A/B$, is the group of all differential automorphisms of $A$ living $B$ fixed.
+Then, the same formalism as the Galois groups of usual fields appears also here.

+For any intermediate differential subfield $C$, we denote the subgroup of $G$ living $C$ elementwise fixed by $C'$; and similar for any subgroup $H$ of $G$ denoted by $H'$, the elements in $A$ fixed by that.
+Call a field or group closed if it equals its double prime.
+With these notations, PRIMED defines the Galois correspondence between closed subgroups and closed differential subfields [see \cite{K} for notations].

-The Wronskian of $n$ elements $y_1,...,y_n$ in a differential ring is defined as the determinant
+The Wronskian of $n$ elements $y_1,...,y_n$ in a differential ring is defined as the determinant,

-It is a quite well known that, $n$ elements in a differential field are linearly dependent over the field of constants if and only if their Wronskian vanishes.
-We will call an extension of the form $A=K\langle u_1,...,u_n\rangle$ with $u_1,...,u_n$ are solutions of
+It is well known that $n$ elements in a differential field are linearly dependent over the field of constants if and only if their Wronskian vanishes \cite{K}.
+We recall that an extension of the form $A=K\langle u_1,...,u_n\rangle$, where $u_1,...,u_n$ are solutions of the differential equation